Counselling and Therapy

 Since its inception in 2016:

-- We have provided clinical support to over 122 schools and settings
+- We have provided clinical support to over 130 settings

-- 73% of clients show improvement following clinical support
+- 73% of clients show improvements in outcome measures following clinical support

 ‘[The counsellor] made her feel really comfortable.
 When she realised he was male she was hesitant but really enjoyed the session and said he was the first counsellor that she feels is really listening to her.’ – Secondary school